amh312/PDAST/README.md

 Please be aware that randomisation processes are used several times throughout the code - results may therefore vary slightly from those presented in the manuscript.

-***Testing the code on simulated data***

-Small simulated datasets have also been provided as CSV files to test the analysis code.
-In this event, run all of the above code *except* the **PDAST_1.R** script, and any script pertaining to the stability and fairness analyses (these analyses require the large datasets used in the original study).